xf97/HuangGai/README.md

 **Note 1**: the default crawling URL of *ContractSpider* is [cn-etherscan](https://cn.etherscan.com/).
 We are not sure whether this URL can be accessed in non-China regions.
 If you encounter problems when collecting real contracts, please try to change the default crawling URL to [etherscan-io](http://etherscan.io/).
 Specifically, open folder `/src/contractSpider/contractCodeGetter/contractCodeGetter/spiders` and replace all `cn.etherscan.com` in (codeGetter, getContractAddressSpider, lastContractsAddress, nontokenContractAddress).py files with `etherscan.io`.

+**Note 2**: To reduce the load of the crawled URL, the default crawl interval of *ContractSpider* is 5 seconds per contract.
+You can reduce or increase the interval by modifying the variable *DOWNLOAD_DELAY* (in seconds) in file `/src/contractSpider/contractCodeGetter/contractCodeGetter/spiders/setting.py`.

+**Note 3**: